MarcelBecker1/reverseproxy/README.md

 # Reverse Proxy

-This project serves mainly the goal to get to know a bit of golang.
+This project serves as a learning oppurtinity.
+I want to explore go, networking with go as well as some basic reverse proxy functionalities.

-## General
+## General Idea

-Client -> Reverse Proxy -> GameServer (actual resources)
+**Client -> Reverse Proxy -> Game Server (actual resources)**

-Client authenticates to proxy
+1. Client authenticates and authorizes to proxy

-Proxy finds server or starts new one (server selection)
+2. Proxy finds server or starts new one if none of the existing ones have capacity

-Proxy forwards auth
+3. Proxy forwards auth to game server

-Server can send stuff (config) back to client via proxy
+4. Game server sends back success via proxy to client
+5. Proxy works as man in the middle and collects some data

-Connection can be closed from both sides
+6. Connection can be closed from both sides

-## Stuff to consider

-- TCP connections
-    - Framing of messages
-- Filter bad actors (can be filtered by rules, but for now maybe just allow all)
-- Authentication (probably also allow everyone for now)
-- Server assignments
-    - How do we keep track of servers?
-SQLite?
-Something simpler?
-- What if Client closes connection -> Server should close connection

-Need simulation to test it
+7. Simulation for testing the functionalities with load and fuzzy testing

-## Start with
+## What's Next
-- Just simple connection TCP (socket) client server with TCP
-- Auth for clients
-- forward data to game server and send data back (some config)
-- store data on proxy

-## What are we tackeling
-- Load balancing
-- Protection from attacks?
+- Currently we only have very simple working simulations
+- We need to implement more sophisticated tests and fuzzy testing
+- Already added outline of state loading on which we can build on for more interesting tests